Palestinians mourn woman killed by Israeli fire at protest

-Hundreds of Palestinians have gathered for the funeral of a woman killed by Israeli forces at a protest near the perimeter fence, this year's first fatality from the weekly mass demonstrations.
+Hundreds of Palestinians gathered Saturday for the funeral of a woman killed by Israeli forces at a protest near the perimeter fence, this year's first fatality from the weekly mass demonstrations.

-Amal al-Taramsi, a 43-year-old activist who had regularly attended the protests, was buried Saturday after being shot the day before.
+Amal al-Taramsi, a 43-year-old activist who had regularly attended the protests, was shot the day before.
+Al-Mezan, a Palestinian human rights group, said she was around 200 meters (yards) from the fence when she was shot in the head.

 Digital Access For Only $0.99